 When preparing an application, the PI (principal investigator) may need to register for an electronic grant application account depending on the funder.
-Sponsored Projects Administration (also called SPA) can help faculty and graduate students create electronic grant application accounts for the National Institute of Health (NIH) and the National Science Foundation (NSF) for online systems such as ASSIST, FastLane and Research.gov.
+Sponsored Projects Administration (also called SPA) can help faculty and graduate students create electronic grant application accounts for the National Science Foundation (NSF) and the National Institutes of Health (NIH) for online systems such as ASSIST, and Research.gov.
 Other funding sources will have their own online proposal applications.
 If you have questions about establishing an online account, visit research.umn.edu.

 Give yourself plenty of time to write a proposal.
-Writing tips are available to help get you started and the CLA Research Development team is available to provide feedback and substantive editing of proposal narratives as needed.
+The CLA Research Development team is available to provide feedback and substantive editing of proposal narratives as needed.
 Subject librarians and researcher support services are available through the UMN Libraries and the Liberal Arts Technologies and Innovation Services (LATIS) providing access to resources related to planning, conducting, analyzing and disseminating your work.

 Budget development is available through the CLA Research Services.
 To get started with developing about your budget, learn more about budgets and budget justifications.
 To begin the process of creating your budget, complete the Intent to Submit form with information about the competition you’re applying to and some general ideas about components of your budget.

 Many grants require data management plans that describe how data will be stored, documented, shared, and archived.
 CLA Research Services can assist with writing a Data Management Plan and work with you to identify resources, as well as any associated costs, for storing, computing, and sharing outputs from your project.